For information about our annual chapbook contest judged by Michael Martone, visit our news and contests page.

 Hard Copy Submissions

 As part of our commitment to the environment, NDR will no longer be accepting hard copy submissions effective December 1, 2014.
-Our journal lives on the internet, and by moving our submissions process to the internet, we can reduce waste and improve our response time.
+Our journal lives on the internet, and by moving our submissions process online, we can reduce waste and improve our response time.
 Thank you for your understanding.